MicrosoftDocs/security/zero-trust/data.md

 Security](https://docs.microsoft.com/cloud-app-security/azip-integration) and Microsoft Information Protection and use it to also protect data in third-party environments such as Box or G-Suite.

-### DLP policies secure sharing with encryption and tracking
+### V. DLP policies secure sharing with encryption and tracking

 To comply with business standards and industry regulations, organizations must protect sensitive information and prevent its inadvertent disclosure.
 Sensitive information can include financial data or personally identifiable information (PII) such as credit card numbers, social security numbers, or health records.
 With a data loss prevention (DLP) policy in the Office 365 Security & Compliance Center, you can identify, monitor, and automatically protect sensitive information across Office 365.